 These are the most common low progesterone symptoms and most cases can be resolved by using a small dose of progesterone cream.
 Bioidentical Progesterone Cream is available over the counter and it’s a great way to give your body a boost in progesterone.
 If your body was low in progesterone you will see an improvement in symptoms rather quickly.
 Many women have claimed progesterone cream has given them their life back.

 I personally have seen huge improvements in my thyroid function after using the cream and have noticed mental clarity as well as reduced migraine headaches related to my cycle.
 Need some further info on progesterone?

 Bioidentical Progesterone Cream contains 20mg per one-quarter teaspoon.
-It is applied daily to a thin skinned area such as neck, breasts, inner arms, ankles or thighs.
+It is applied daily to a thin-skinned area such as neck, breasts, inner arms, ankles or thighs.
 It’s best to rotate areas every few applications.
-Use after ovulation or around the 14 day of your cycle.
+Use after ovulation or around the 14 days of your cycle.

 Lifeflo Progesta-care Cream is my favorite cream as it comes in a measured pump giving me the correct dose each day so there is no guessing involved.
 I get the same amount, 20mg of bioidentical cream each time.

 Cleaning up what you’re eating will always assist your body in producing hormones.
 Inflammation can contribute to hormone deficiencies.
 Reducing your sugar intake is a great way to reduce inflammation.